 If you do not wish for your child to be examined at school, physicals and screening results must be submitted to the appropriate health office within 30 days of the start of school.

-BMI reporting
+BMI Reporting

-Mayfield Junior-Senior High School Health Office As part of a required school health examination, a student is weighed and his/her height is measured.
+As part of a required school health examination, a student is weighed and his/her height is measured.
 These numbers are used to figure out the student’s body mass index or ‘BMI’.
 The BMI helps the doctor or nurse know if the student’s weight is in a healthy range or is too high or too low.
 Recent changes to the New York State Education Law require that BMI and weight status groups be included as part of the student’s school health examination.

 A sample of school districts will be selected to take part in a survey by the New York State Department of Health.
 If our school is selected to be part of the survey, we will be reporting to the New York State Department of Health information about our students’ weight status groups.
 Only summary information is sent.
 No names and no information about individual students are sent.
 However, you may choose to have your child’s information excluded from this survey report.
 The information sent to the New York State Department of Health will help health officials develop programs that make it easier for children to be healthier.